ydarbleoj/wdi-js-tictactoe-template/README.md

 You are a are going to implement good old **Tic Tac Toe** in Angular JS!

 As a starting point, here's a template using JavaScript/jQuery.
-It contains all files for a plain JavaScript solution.
+It contains all files with stubs for a plain JavaScript solution.

 		https://github.com/aikalima/wdi-js-tictactoe-template